raquo/Laminar/website/docs/documentation.md

 Note: if `appContainer` was not present in the DOM when you called `render()`, you will need to manually call `root.mount()` to mount `appElement`.
 More on this in [Element Lifecycle Hooks](#element-lifecycle-hooks).

 To remove `appElement` from the DOM, simply call `root.unmount()`.

+### Waiting for the DOM to load

+Laminar's `render()` method expects the container element to be present in the DOM already.
+However, this might not be the case if your script is executed before the browser has finished building the DOM.
+To work around this, you need to call the `render` method after the browser has fired the `DOMContentLoaded` event.
+You can do this manually with native JS `addEventListener`, or less manually using Laminar's `documentEvents.onDOMContentLoaded` stream, or – preferably – just call Laminar's `renderOnDomContentLoaded` method instead of `render`.

 ### Application Initialization